Poojavpatel/Tech-stack/React/README.md

 ## Redux

+> Redux is an open-source JavaScript library for managing and centralizing application state

 Redux is a predictable state container for JavaScript apps based on the Flux design pattern.
 Redux can be used together with React, or with any other view library.
 It is tiny (about 2kB) and has no dependencies.

 Redux follows three fundamental principles: